outofmbufs/pidcontrol/README.md

 ## Ti, Td vs Ki, Kd

-No support for the "integration time" and "derivative time" form of control constants is provided, even though in general those are the much more convenient form for tuning and understanding a PID controller.
-Calling code can easily provide the conversion itself:
+Support for the `Ti` ("integration time") and `Td` ("derivative time") form of control constants is not provided.
+If using Ti/Td is preferred, perform this conversion before constructing the PID:

     Ki = Kp / Ti
     Kd = Kp * Td

-if if wants to allow users to specify those constants in their time form.
-Note that in this form there is no explicit way to set Ki to zero (which is one reason the PID class only supports the Kx forms; the other reason being stone-cold simplicity and laziness).

 ## Derivative Term Calculation
 The PID() class calculates the derivative term based on the change of the process variable, not the change of the computed error (difference between setpoint and process variable).
 If the setpoint never changes, the two computation methods are identical.
 If the setpoint changes, there will be a one-interval spike (so-called "derivative-kick") in the D calculation; using the process variable instead avoids this kick.